-Each student is given a personal LLU identification number, which will be used on Scantron exam answer forms and other items when identification is needed in addition to the name.
+Each student is given a personal LLU identification number, which will be used on Scantron (in rare circumstances that Scantrons are used) exam answer forms and other items when identification is needed in addition to the name.
 The program maintains confidentiality of all identification numbers.